How similar is banana DNA to human DNA in terms of genetic makeup?

 FAQs

-Why do humans and bananas share similar DNA?
+Why are humans and bananas genetically related?